ctrager/budoco/README.md

 * It sends and receives email which gets tracked with the issue.
 So a good fit for a help desk, or company that works with multiple clients.
 * It has a lightweight permission system specifically specifically for keeping external organizations separate from each other.

-Differences from BugTracker.NET:
+Differences from btnet:
-* BugTracker.NET allows for more customization, at least for now.
+* btnet allows for more customization, at least for now.
-* BugTracker.NET has a more complicated permission system.
+* btnet has a more complicated permission system.
-* BugTracker.NET only runs on Windows.
+* btnet only runs on Windows.
 Budoco runs wherever .NET 5 runs.
 I've been using Linux (Ubuntu).
-* BugTracker.NET uses MS SQL Server.
+* btnet uses MS SQL Server.
 Budoco uses PostgreSQL.

- More about BugTracker.NET here; <a href="http://ifdefined.com/bugtrackernet.html">BugTracker.NET home page</a>
+ More about btnet here; <a href="http://ifdefined.com/bugtrackernet.html">BugTracker.NET home page</a>

-I first released BugTracker.NET in 2001, originally to learn the hot new language C#.
+I first released btnet in 2001, originally to learn the hot new language C#.
 Within a couple years BugTracker.NET was pretty solid.
 Probably thousands of organziations used it and maybe many are still using it.
 But, time moves on.
 I moved on to other technologies, and then retired and mostly stopped coding in 2016.
 Dev teams moved on too, to Github and Jira for their issue tracking needs.
 Microsoft moved on too, from Windows only .NET to cross-platform Dotnet Core.
-They are no longer developing the technologies BugTracker.NET depends on.
-So, why did I decide to do a rewrite of BugTracker.NET?
+They are no longer developing the technologies btnet depends on.
+So, why did I decide to do a rewrite of btnet?
 Because it was November 2020 and I needed a distraction from the US presedential election and COVID-19, that's why.

 If Budoco is amusing you in any way, let me know at ctrager@yahoo.com